 After a stimulating run in the ‘90s, the Espresso Martini faded into obscurity for most of the early 2000s, though it remained a popular choice in at least one major market.
 Then came 2021.
-According to Yelp’s data science team, the rate of mentions for the buzzy cocktail was up nearly 300 percent in the first six months of last year as compared to the same period three years earlier.
+According to Yelp’s data science team, the rate of mentions for the buzzy cocktail was up nearly 300 percent in the first six months of that year as compared to the same period three years earlier.
+And in 2022, it became one of the 10 most-ordered drinks in America, knocking off the Manhattan.
 People everywhere, it seems, were suddenly ordering espresso martinis again.

 There are several theories as to why the espresso martini has had such an epic comeback, suggesting their cumulative effects have led to a perfect storm of sorts.
 The beverage has always been popular in countries like Australia, where craft coffee culture reigns supreme.
 In the States, coffee consumers are becoming similarly perspicacious, now taking their coffee bean choices as seriously as they do their IPAs.
 Forget about whether or not a beer’s hops came from the Pacific Northwest; now drinkers want to know if their local roaster ran their coffee cherries through a Wet or Natural Process.